sentrysoftware/workflows/README.md

 If the workflow completes successfully, you will need to perform 2 additional tasks:

-1. Login to [Sonatype's Nexus Repository Manager](https://s01.oss.sonatype.org), and **Release** the *staging repository* that has been created by the workflow (the exact name of the repository is listed in the workflow summary).
+1. Login to [Maven Central](https://central.sonatype.com/), and **Publish** the artifacts bundle that has been deployed by the workflow.
 This operation has already been performed if the workflow was called with `autoRelease: true`.
 2. Approve and merge the Pull Request that has been created by the workflow (for the `release/vX.Y.Z` branch)

 ### Troubleshooting